franciscorode/django_celery_ddd/README.md

 ### 🌎 Environment variables

-It is need declare next environment variables in a `.env` file
+It needs to declare the next environment variables in a `.env` file

 - Required